Renault ZOE hatchback review

 The introduction of the latest ZOE in 2019 brought a welcome increase in power, along with styling changes, a simplified range structure and updated infotainment system, improving what was already a quite appealing electric-car proposition.
 Its low-mounted battery pack has the dual advantages of increasing interior space and lowering the ZOE's centre of gravity; the car is rewarding to drive around town as a result.

-Its 52kWh battery offers a claimed range of up to 245 miles of range on a charge and can be charged from 0-80% in around an hour and ten minutes using a 50kW charger – although this is only feasible on Iconic and GT Edition models that have the optional CCS fast-charging capability.
-A range of around 238 miles is more likely in good conditions, and this new model shouldn’t drop as much range in winter as the old version.
+Its 52kWh battery offers a claimed range of up to 239 miles of range on a charge and can be charged from 0-80% in around an hour and ten minutes using a 50kW charger – although this is only feasible on version with the R135 Rapid Charge powertrain that have the CCS fast-charging capability.
+The quoted range is more likely in good conditions, and this new model shouldn’t drop as much range in winter as the old version.

 All trim versions of the ZOE come with an eight-year/100,000-mile battery warranty that guarantees the battery won’t drop below 66% of its original capacity.

 The ZOE is extremely quiet and smooth to drive, and offers a more relaxing driving experience than conventionally-engined cars.
 The power from the electric motor is available from standstill, and the lack of a traditional gearbox makes for seamless progress and brisk acceleration, especially around town.
 The ZOE is also able to keep up with motorway traffic without difficulty, particularly with the more powerful R135 motor fitted.
 If you accept the limitations around range and charging, it should be no harder to live with and drive than a normal supermini.

 Although petrol and diesel rivals have an advantage in terms of price and range, the ZOE still offers one of the best packages we’ve yet seen to tempt motorists away from fossil-fuelled cars.
 It’s comfortable, fun to drive and, with increased-range versions available, flexible to use.
 In the light of its all-round competence, it looks like the electric revolution is overcoming resistance.
 Its new safety rating is the only real negative point.